Heinrich Abeken: Career

 He was much employed by Bismarck in the writing of official despatches, and stood high in the favour of King William, whom he often accompanied on his journeys as representative of the foreign office.
 He was present with the king during the campaigns of 1866 and 1870–71.
-In 1851 he published anonymously Babylon und Jerusalem, a scathing criticism of the views of the Countess von Hahn-Hahn.
+In 1851, he published anonymously Babylon und Jerusalem, a scathing criticism of the views of Ida, Countess von Hahn-Hahn.

 During the war against Austria in 1866 as well as in the wars against France in 1870 and 1871, Abeken stayed in the Prussian headquarters.
-A major part of the dispatches of the time have been written by him.
+A major part of the dispatches of the time have been written by him, especially the Ems Dispatch of 13 July 1870.
 Unfortunately his health was damaged by the endeavours of these travels, and he died after an illness of several months.
-Emperor Wilhelm I described Abeken in a condolence letter to his widow: One of my most reliable advisors, standing on my side in the most decisive moments; His loss is irreplaceable to me; In him his fatherland has lost one of the most noble and most loyal men and officials.
+Emperor Wilhelm I described Abeken in a condolence letter to his widow: "One of my most reliable advisors, standing on my side in the most decisive moments; His loss is irreplaceable to me; In him his fatherland has lost one of the most noble and most loyal men and officials".

 Despite his engagement in politics, Abeken never lost his interest in theology and continued to publish and speak in this sector during all of his life.
 He was interested in art and archeology, and was sponsor of the Archeological Institute of Rome and member of the Archeological Society of Rome.
 He founded a Circle of Friends of the Greek Literature in Berlin and was member of the prize commission for the royal Schiller-Prize.